Bears can be both cool to see and if you’re on the wrong side of them, pose a serious threat while camping.

 This is possibly the most important piece of advice for campers everywhere.
 Bears have learned that garbage cans are full of easy meals.
 When you’re outside, always pick up discarded trash right away and properly dispose of it.
 Before dusk, decide what you will do with your trash for the night.
 Place it in a locked vehicle or hoist it into a tall tree at least 15 feet above the ground.
 If you’re at a campground, use the dumpsters regularly.
 Any forested campground should be equipped with bear-proof dumpsters (which have a hook system to secure the lid).

 Some people settling in for long-term stays like to make their campsite feel like home, including hanging bird feeders.
 This is a direct invitation for a nearby bear to make a visit to your campsite.
 Bears will always be drawn to bird feeders, particularly the nutrient-dense black oil sunflower seeds and suet.
 It is not enough to just bring feeders inside at night, the discarded seed shells are plenty enough scent for a bear to take notice.

-Please remember to follow these rules for the safety of all campers, and the safety of all wild bears.
+Please remember to follow these rules to keep campers safe from bear attacks, as well as for the safety of all wild bears.

 READ MORE: 7 Tips For Camping In Utah